-- q.
+- s.
 To verify compliance with Condition 6, maintain records of: - i.
 The forecasted AQI, as determined by the AirNow website for Northern Virginia, for ozone for the days that an emergency diesel engine gen-set operated during the integration operational period; - ii.
 The measured AQI, as determined by the AirNow website for Northern Virginia, for ozone for the days that an emergency diesel engine gen-set operated during the integration operational period; - iii.
 Documentation recording any Air Alerts issued for that operating day, as determined by Airnow-EnviroFlash; and - iv.
 Details of commissioning activities, to include, but not limited to, clock hours, and duration.

-Compliance for the consecutive 12-month period (as applicable for the items above) shall be demonstrated monthly by adding the total for the most recently completed calendar month to the individual monthly totals for the preceding 11 months.
+Compliance for the consecutive 12-month period in the applicable subsections shall be demonstrated monthly by adding the total for the most recently completed month to the individual monthly totals for the preceding 11-months.